What is issue reproduction and why we are doing it?

 3. Read through the comments of the issue.

-- There might be some valuable info or some additional information that you need to account during the issue reproduction.
+- There might be some valuable info or some additional information that you need to take into account during the issue reproduction.

 4. Start reproducing